jvansch1/ycharts-wiki/Onboarding.md

 application on their computer.

 1. If person is developer, share YCharts Design and YCharts Dev folders with them.
-2. If person is developer, copy ycharts-2014-01.pem from YCharts Dev folder to ~/.ssh

 Have the person create an account at http://ycharts.com if they don't already have one, give them staff access.